 Guidelines and regulations can change.
 It is always advisable to double-check the country’s documentation requirements 60-90 days ahead of traveling.
 Information for U.S. citizens can be found at: https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/Ecuador.html.
 If you are from another country, please contact the Ecuador embassy website for guidelines.

-Passport: At the time of writing, you must have a passport that is in good condition and valid for at least six months from your scheduled return to the U.S. You should have at least one blank page per entry stamp.
+Passport: At the time of writing, you must have a passport that is in good condition and valid for at least six (6) months BEYOND your scheduled return to the U.S. You should have at least one blank page per entry stamp.
 The blank pages need to say “Visas” at the top.
 Pages marked “Amendments and Endorsements” will not be accepted.

 Visa: At the time of writing, a tourist visa is not required for the duration of this tour.
 Your tourist card is part of your airline ticket and you will receive inbound forms to complete on your flight.
 If you are issued a card at immigration, be sure to carry it with your passport at all times.
 You will need the card to exit the country.